Avaiga/taipy/gui/doc/file_selector.md

         <taipy:file_selector>{content}</taipy:file_selector>
         ```

-### standard configuration
+### Standard configuration

 A specific _label_ can be shown besides the standard icon.
 The function name provided as _on_action_ is called when the transfer is finished.
-The _extensions_ property is a list of extensions that is used to filter the file selction box but won't be enforced ie the suer can select and upload any file.
+The _extensions_ property can be used as a list of file name extensions that is used to filter the file selection box.
+This filter is not enforced: the user can select and upload any file.
 Upon dragging a file over the button, the _drop_message_ content is displayed as a temporary label for the button.

 !!! example "Page content"